 Teacher and Parent Meetings

-Induction for entry to the Third Year (Year 9)
+Joining us in Third Year (Year 9)

 Great care is taken to integrate those who join the Third Year at 13+ with the boys already in the School.
 Forms are reshuffled so that each contains a mix of newcomers and existing boys.
 Boys joining the School and boys coming up from the Lower School both have the opportunity to choose a few friends they would particularly like to be with and we try as far as possible to accommodate their wishes.
 We also ensure that boys from the same school and/or similar geographical location are placed in the same Form.

-A Welcome Evening is held for all new boys and their parents towards the end of the Summer Term prior to entry.
+A Welcome Evening is held for all new boys and their parents towards the end of the summer term prior to entry.
 The evening provides an opportunity to meet the Heads of Year, Form Tutors and other boys joining the School, discuss subject options and generally learn a little more about life at Hampton.

 New Boys’ Day